getmyinterns/docs/gmi-docs/docs/internship-providers/getting-started.md

 You can add more than one `Job` post clicking on the yellow button.

+An `Admin User` can also sign you up, in which case you will receive an email.

 ## How to Set Up Your Provider Profile

 After registering, you may need to choose a `Season` to apply to, if there are more than one active `Season` available.